 Friends, meet Heron!

-Hopefully you’ll see him here on the farm one day…
+Hopefully you’ll see them here on the farm one day…

-…and in the meantime, here is just a tiny taste of why we love him so, so very much.
+…and in the meantime, here is just a tiny taste of why we love them so, so very much.

 That Heron is mentoring us here at Fruition is a gift beyond measure and here is a tiny taste of Heron for you: